lhoestq/pandas-image-methods/README.md

 df["image"] = df["image"].pil.open()
 ```

-Note: this doesn't just save the paths to the image files, but the actual images themselves !
+This doesn't just save the paths to the image files, but the actual images themselves !

+Under the hood it saves dictionaries of `{"bytes": <bytes of the image file>, "path": <path or name of the image file>}`.
+The images are saved as bytes using their image encoding or PNG by default.
+Anyone can load the Parquet data even without `pandas-image-methods` since it doesn't rely on extension types.

+Note: if you created the `PIL Images` manually, don't forget to enable the `PIL` methods to enable saving to Parquet.

 ## Hugging Face support